Ayushman-Pyne/Obsidian-Brain/04 - Permanent/Proj 1/Commerce.md

 ## Quotations of commercial banks

-1. "Commercial banks are the backbone of the financial system, facilitating economic growth and stability through their services."
+1. **Jane Whitman**, CEO of Horizon Bank: "Commercial banks form the backbone of our financial system, driving economic growth and stability through their broad range of services."

-2. "Commercial banks play a vital role in channeling funds from savers to borrowers, supporting individuals and businesses in achieving their financial goals."
+2. **Mark Simmons**, Chief Economist at Global Trust Bank: "The role of commercial banks in channeling funds from savers to borrowers is critical in helping individuals and businesses achieve their financial aspirations."

-3. "The trust and credibility of commercial banks are essential for maintaining a stable financial environment and fostering confidence in the economy."
+3. **Sara Johnson**, Head of Banking Strategy at CapitalCorp: "The trust and credibility that commercial banks uphold are key to maintaining a stable financial environment and fostering confidence in the broader economy."

-4. "Commercial banks serve as financial intermediaries, bridging the gap between those with excess funds and those in need of capital to drive economic activities."
+4. **David Lopez**, Managing Director of Metro Finance Group: "As financial intermediaries, commercial banks effectively bridge the gap between surplus capital holders and those seeking funds to stimulate economic activities."

-5. "The diverse range of services offered by commercial banks, from savings accounts to business loans, cater to the various financial needs of individuals and enterprises."
+5. **Elaine Richards**, VP of Consumer Banking at Zenith Financial: "Commercial banks offer a diverse array of services, from savings accounts to business loans, addressing the unique financial needs of both individuals and enterprises."

-6. "Commercial banks serve as pillars of financial inclusion, providing access to banking services for a wide range of customers and promoting economic development."
+6. **Raj Patel**, Director of Financial Inclusion at United Banking Corp: "Commercial banks are pillars of financial inclusion, offering accessible banking services to a wide range of customers, thereby promoting economic development."

 ## Merits Of Commercial Banks